SingAvi/SpeechToText/README.md

 # Speech_To_Text
-Simple python script to convert text or any audio file to text using Google Speech Rexognition API♥
+Simple python script to convert live speech or any audio file to text using Google Speech Rexognition API♥

 ## Import Audio
   - Try importing audio files with .wav extension as pyaudio detects few specified extensions